barbagroup/cuIBM/README.md

     export CUSP_DIR=/path/to/cusp/folder

-which for the above case would be `$HOME/lib/cusp-library`
+which for the present case would be `$HOME/lib/cusplibrary-0.4.0`

 And reload the file: